Library staff are here, working for you!

 Need a library card, whether to check items out or to use our online resources?
 Please visit this page for details about how to apply (or renew) remotely!
 You may also call 732-745-5108 x25 with questions.

 Book Drop is Open.

 We received a new book drop in July 2020.
-Please use this drop box, located in front of the library (by the flag pole), to return all library material.
-Items will not be available again for at least three days after their return.
+You may use this drop box, located in front of the library (by the flag pole), to return all library material without entering the building.

 As always, you may visit our Online Resources page for various ways to access library material and information digitally.
 We made a helpful video about how to download and log into two great apps for accessing e-books, audiobooks, music, movies, and more!
 If you need assistance in finding or using online resources, or have any questions for a librarian, please call 732-745-5108 x20.
 Don't forget to check out our Events page to find virtual program information!
 And please follow us on social media (Facebook, Twitter, Instagram, and YouTube!) for updates, announcements, and more.